walbermr/spo-soccer2d/README.md

 ### Train

 Note: to reduce training time, the training is not memory-optimized.
-Thus, a system with higher memory mnay be required.
+Thus, a system with higher memory may be required.

 ```